acunetix2/Week-8-project-dbms/README.md

 4. **Verify Database Creation**:

-   - After executing the script, verify the tables were created by running the following query in MySQL Workbench:
+   - After executing the script, verify the tables were created by running the following query in MySQL Workbench new query tab:

      **USE library_management;**
      **SHOW TABLES;**